-RHB’s upstanding coordinators have a double purpose: Get urbanites out on the water and help breathe life back into Brooklyn’s aquatic ecosystem!
+Red Hook Boaters' upstanding coordinators have a double purpose: get urbanites out on the water and help breathe life back into Brooklyn’s aquatic ecosystem!
 RHB has a free walk-up kayaking program for 15–20 minutes at a time complete with instruction from volunteers.
-After your turn at Louis J. Valentino Jr. Park and Pier, visitors are asked to grab some gloves and trash bags and pitch in with RHB’s ongoing mission to pick up refuse on the beach.
+After your turn at Louis J. Valentino Jr. Park and Pier, visitors are asked to grab some gloves and trash bags and pitch in with the organization's ongoing mission to pick up refuse on the beach.
 Knowing that you’re helping keep the area thriving will make your paddle in the protected cove all the sweeter.
-A legal guardian must be present for minors to paddle (kids under 14 under must share a boat with their guardian), and both single and double kayaks are available.
-Louis J. Valentino Jr. Park and Pier, Coffey St at Ferris St, Red Hook, Brooklyn (917-676-6458, redhookboaters.org).
-Various dates and times (see site calendar).
+In order for those who are under 18, a legal guardian must be present in order for them to paddle.
+Louis J. Valentino Jr. Park and Pier, Coffey St at Ferris St, Brooklyn (917-676-6458, redhookboaters.org).

-All you need is to borrow a life-jacket, paddle and one of KSI’s sit-on-top kayaks for your best afternoon ever!
+All you need is to borrow a life-jacket, paddle and snag one of KSI’s sit-on-top kayaks for your best afternoon ever!
 Kids are free to oar around a delineated embankment area in the bay for 15 minutes at a time, and are welcome to get back in line if you fancy a second voyage.
-Don’t worry about the waves—experienced rowers are in the water to help if you get tripped up.
+Don’t worry about the waves—experienced rowers are in the water to help if you start to feel anxious.
 850 Page Ave, Staten Island (kayakstatenisland.org).
-Sundays June–Aug at various times: see calendar for details).